Updated 24 February 2019

 Yaya: One of the most difficult things during my first year as a blogger was prioritising tasks.
 I sat at my computer whenever the inspiration managed to strike and didn’t bother to organise the tasks of taking photos, editing them, writing the text, etc.

-I would start writing, and if I had an image that I wanted to accompany the text, of a product, for example, I would take a photo at night with the flash on and upload it to my post.
+I’d start writing, and if I had an image that I wanted to accompany the text, of a product, for example, I would take a photo at night with the flash on and upload it to my post.
 I didn’t really think nor did I prioritise the order in which things needed to be done to be done well.
-I basically just winged it and that was a big mistake I made.
+Basically i just winged it and that was a big mistake I made.

 James: Probably the biggest difficulty I have is how to effectively organise my time.
 I’m good at multi-tasking eg: hopping from writing to working on SEO to being on social media to applying for opportunities.
 But I really don’t do any of those tasks to my full potential when I do that.

 The hardest part of organising my hours into specific tasks is not to turn my attention to something else that’s already been scheduled for another time.
 For example, I’m working on Twitter and promoting old content and suddenly I see that an email pops into my inbox about a new campaign – do I leave what I’m doing and respond to the email?
 No, because even though I might think that that the person who has emailed me is going to frown on me not responding right away the reality is that they’re not.

 Yaya: During my first year, my audience was primarily those focused on self-help and self-care.
 As the months passed and I got more into blogging I was writing about anything and everything I was interested in, and that alienated my initial audience because I really didn’t have any niche areas that I was discussing and it was all a bit random.

 The difficulty in my first year blogging was to know what areas to specifically focus on in order to get repeat readership and grow.
 I decided on lifestyle and travel because they both encompass a variety of different topics which gave me the freedom to be multi-dimensional.